Math 161 - Notes

 Euclid of Alexandria (c.
 300 BC) Collected and expanded earlier work, especially that of the Pytha-

-and remained a standard school textbook in to the 1900’s.
-The Elements is an early exemplar of
+North Africa, remaining a standard school textbook well into the 1900’s.
+The Elements is an

 Later Greek Geometry Archimedes’ (c.
 270–212 BC) work on area and volume included techniques